Heating, ventilation, and air conditioning: Airborne diseases

+Natural ventilation is a factor in reducing the spread of airborne illnesses such as tuberculosis, the common cold, influenza, meningitis or COVID-19.
+Opening doors and windows are ways to maximize natural ventilation, making the risk of airborne contagion much lower.
+Natural ventilation requires little maintenance and is inexpensive.
 Ventilation is measured in terms of Air Changes Per Hour (ACH).
 As of 2023, the CDC recommends that all spaces have a minimum of 5 ACH.
 For hospital rooms with airborne contagions the CDC recommends a minimum of 12 ACH.
 The challenges in facility ventilation are public unawareness, ineffective government oversight, poor building codes that are based on comfort levels, poor system operations, poor maintenance, and lack of transparency.

-UVC or Ultraviolet Germicidal Irradiation is a function used in modern air conditioners which reduces airborne viruses, bacteria, and fungi, through the use of a built-in LED UV light that emits a gentle glow across the evaporator.
-As the cross-flow fan circulates the room air, any viruses are guided through the sterilization module’s irradiation range, rendering them instantly inactive.
+UVC or Ultraviolet Germicidal Irradiation is a function used in modern air conditioners which reduces airborne viruses, bacteria, and fungi, through the use of LED UV light that emits across the evaporator.
+Air is guided through the sterilization module’s irradiation range, rendering viruses inactive.

 Air conditioning

 An air conditioning system, or a standalone air conditioner, provides cooling and/or humidity control for all or part of a building.
 Air conditioned buildings often have sealed windows, because open windows would work against the system intended to maintain constant indoor air conditions.
 Outside, fresh air is generally drawn into the system by a vent into a mix air chamber for mixing with the space return air.
 Then the mixture air enters an indoor or outdoor heat exchanger section where the air is to be cooled down, then be guided to the space creating positive air pressure.
 The percentage of return air made up of fresh air can usually be manipulated by adjusting the opening of this vent.
 Typical fresh air intake is about 10% of the total supply air.

 Air conditioning and refrigeration are provided through the removal of heat.
 Heat can be removed through radiation, convection, or conduction.
 The heat transfer medium is a refrigeration system, such as water, air, ice, and chemicals are referred to as refrigerants.
 A refrigerant is employed either in a heat pump system in which a compressor is used to drive thermodynamic refrigeration cycle, or in a free cooling system that uses pumps to circulate a cool refrigerant (typically water or a glycol mix).

-It is imperative that the air conditioning horsepower is sufficient for the area being cooled.
-Underpowered air conditioning systems will lead to power wastage and inefficient usage.
-Adequate horsepower is required for any air conditioner installed.